 What Makes A Good Massage?

 Communication style and massage technique preferences are going to be different for everyone.
 At the beginning of the visit, we will discuss your concerns and preferences, as a guidelines of whats to be expected.
 I listed below important traits to consider when searching for a great massage.

 - Communication – This is the basic foundation of a good therapist.
 A therapist needs to listen to you and have a clear understanding of what type of massage you are looking for.
 At the beginning let them know if you have pain or injuries that need to be addressed.
-Are there any physical or emotions health conditions that may be affected by a massage?
+Are there any physical or emotional health conditions that may be affected from a massage?
 What pressure do you like?
 Do you prefer no talking during a massage?
 A general rule is a therapist should only talk when necessary.
 When I massage, I am concentrating on what muscles I am working on and how they are responding to the treatment.
 Good communication between you and the therapist will create a safe place, so you can feel comfortable with their care.
 Did your therapist listen to you and treat the areas you wanted?

 - Massage Techniques – Swedish, Deep Tissue, Trigger Point, Myofacial Release, Gua Sha, Shiatsu, Cranial Sacral, Hot Stone, Reflexology, Sports Massage, etc….it all gets very confusing because there are many different styles.
 If you know what style you like, great!
 But otherwise let your therapist know what your objective is and ask them what they would recommend to achieve it.
 Or ask if they perform the style you are looking for before the appointment.